Grant Applications - Left

 The launching of CLEO, the largest online academic library on employee ownership, was completed in the Fall of 2008 as part of Aspen Institute's larger system, called Caseplace.org and through the collaborative initiative with Aspen Institute and the Employee Ownership Foundation.
 The library, is currently being used by thousands of educators from around the world.
 More Information

 Emerging Scholar Research Award, Shared Capitalism Through Employee Ownership

 Incentives for Innovation Program

-The FED supports competitive prizes and incubator programs with regional and national focus.
+The FED supports entrepreneurial competitions and incubator programs with regional and national focus, including seeding, mentoring, and participating in inaugural competitions at universities.
 The FED is a founding advisor of the newly launched StartR accelerator at UCSD.
 More Information